EEGLab-Pannon/CEEMDAN-GPU/README.md

 The implementation can be found in the source files cudaICEEMDAN.cu and statistics.cu.
 We have provided two sample C program files that demonstrate how to use the implementation.
 The program sample_synthetic_signal.cu creates and uses synthetic signals, while the file sample_binary_file.cu demonstrates how to read in a binary input data file generated in, say, MATLAB and process on the GPU.

 `nvcc -arch=sm_70 -Xcompiler -fopenmp -lcublas -lcusparse -lcurand ./sample_synthetic_signal.cu ./cudaICEEMDAN.cu ./statistics.cu -o CUDA_ICEEMDAN `

+On Windows systems, we recommend using the Visual Studio or Visual Studio Code environment.
+Create a CUDA project, place the file from this project into the source directory and add them to the VS project.
+After setting the necessary project configuration parameters, the project can be built.

+We have also providing an implementation for direct execution from MATLAB.
+This can be downloaded from the [folder](./MatlabMEXCUDA).